Godfrey & Kahn Updates

 If vaccination is mandated, federal law requires that employees be paid for the time spent waiting for and receiving the vaccine.
 Unionized employers may also consider their collective bargaining agreements when establishing a mandatory vaccination policy.

 Many employers are currently encouraging but not requiring vaccinations.
-This is especially the case in jurisdictions where vaccinations are not available to all adults.
 A policy of encouragement relieves the employer of the obligation to conduct disability and religious related accommodation analyses.
 Nevertheless, if employers offer incentives to employees to get vaccinated, like additional paid time off, gift cards, etc., accommodations may need to be made for those employees who are not eligible for the incentive due to a disability or religious belief that prevents them for receiving the vaccine.

 Notably, an employer can ask or require employees to show proof of receipt of a COVID-19 vaccination.
 The EEOC has clearly stated this such a request is not a disability-related inquiry subject to the ADA’s restrictions.
-There are many reasons why employers would seek this information as they plan for return to “normal” business practices, including re-instituting in-person meetings, travel requirements, etc. In the meantime, such information will also assist employers in addressing quarantine requirements in the case of a workplace exposure.
-Interim CDC guidance from March 8, 2021, makes clear that vaccinated, asymptomatic employees do not have to quarantine or test after a known exposure.
+There are many reasons why employers would seek this information as they plan for return to “normal” business practices, including in-person meetings, travel requirements, etc. In the meantime, such information will also assist employers in addressing quarantine requirements in the case of a workplace exposure.

 Whether or not an employer elects to mandate vaccines now, it is advisable for employers to communicate with their workforce on their proposed strategy and expectations with respect to vaccinations.
 Employers should also keep in mind that they can change their vaccination policy in the future, converting from a non-mandatory policy to a mandatory one if warranted for the particular workforce.